37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Durin’s Bane.

-Why it stumps people: “Flame of Udun” is what Gandalf calls it during the confrontation, and that line is one of the most quoted in the entire trilogy.
-It lodges in memory.
-“Durin’s Doom” sounds close enough to pass.
-But the Dwarves have their own name for the thing that killed their king Durin VI, and it’s Durin’s Bane.
-Not Gandalf’s title.
-The Dwarves’ title.
+The famous quote is the wrong answer.
+“Flame of Udun” is Gandalf’s line at the bridge, one of the most quoted in the trilogy, so it sticks hard.
+“Durin’s Doom” sounds close enough to slip past you.
+But the Dwarves had their own name for the thing that killed their king Durin VI, and it’s Durin’s Bane.
+Not Gandalf’s title for it.
+Theirs.

 Can you beat the Hard questions?
 Try on LearnClash